invenia/blog/_posts/JuliaLangFeatures.md

 ```

 We can extend traits after the fact.
-So if we wanted to add that vectors have norms defiend we could:
+So, if we wanted to add that vectors have norms defined, we could do:

 ```julia
 julia> statqualia(::Type{<:AbstractVector}) = Normable()